Blair Braverman: Adventure and writing career

 In 2016, Braverman published Welcome to the Goddamn Ice Cube, a memoir of her childhood and northern adventures as well as a study of the ways men and women cope with harsh environments — and each other.
 Braverman discussed the perils not only from blizzards, isolation and wild animals, but also from sexism and violence faced by women adventurers in a male-dominated field — distinguishing the memoir from travel narratives and self-discovery memoirs.
 At the book's introduction, Publishers Weekly called Braverman the "21st-century feminist reincarnation of Jack London" and the book was recommended by O, The Oprah Magazine.

+In 2022, she published a novel, Small Game.